CCBDA-UPC/Assignments-2025/Lab08.md

 _$ ./deploy.sh .env
 ```

-**Q8.12: Assess the current version of the web application against each of the twelve factor application.**
+> :question: Question 8.12: Assess the current version of the web application against each of the twelve factor application.

-**Q8.13: Create a new shell script that removes all the assets that have been created.**
+> :question: Question 8.13: Create a new shell script that removes all the assets that have been created.

 <a id="Task82"/>